|

 Alcohol: 59-61%

-Contains: extract of Tribulus terrestris seed in organic alcohol and distilled water.
+Contains: extract of organically grown Tribulus terrestris seed in Distilled Water and Organic Alcohol.

 $